Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Transformed Primal-Dual Iterations

 By the Lipschitz continuity of the flow, cf. Lemma \ref{Lipschitz continuity of flow},

 Summing~\eqref{continuous level result} and~\eqref{quadratic terms},

 Then the results follows by rearrangement of the inequality and bound of the quadratic polynomial of $\alpha_k$. \end{proof}

 We can always rescale the function $f$ or $\IV$ so that $L_{f, \IV} \leq 1$ and consequently $L_{e,\IV} < 1$.
 We can also rescale $\IQ$ so that $\lambda_{\max} \left (\IQ^{-1}B\IV^{-1}B^\top \right ) \leq 1$.
-Consequently $L_{\mV}^2 \leq 4$ and $L_{\mQ}^2 = \mathcal O(L^2_{h,\IQ} + 1)$.
-Theorem \ref{convergence rate for EE discretization} shows the convergence rate is determined by the condition number $\kappa_{\mV} = \mathcal O(\kappa_{f,\IV})$ and $\kappa_{\mQ} = \mathcal O(\kappa(\IQ^{-1}B\IV^{-1}B^\top ))$ which in turn depends crucially on choices of $\IV$ and $\IQ$.
+Consequently $L_{\mV}^2 \leq 4$ and $L_{\mQ}^2 = O(L^2_{g,\IQ} + 1)$.
+Theorem \ref{convergence rate for EE discretization} shows the convergence rate is determined by the condition number $\kappa_{\mV} = O(\kappa_{f,\IV})$ and $\kappa_{\mQ} = O(\kappa(\IQ^{-1}B\IV^{-1}B^\top ))$ which in turn depends crucially on choices of $\IV$ and $\IQ$.

 Both $\IV$ and $\IQ$ can be scalars, then~\eqref{eq:GpUzawa} is an explicit first order method with linear convergence rate.
-However, in this case, when either $\kappa(f)$ or $\kappa(BB^{\top})$ is large, the convergence will be very slow.
+However, in this case, when either $\kappa(f)$ or $\kappa(BB^{\top})$ is large, the convergence will be very slow since the rate is degenerate like $1-c/\kappa^2$.